Some of the numbers presented in this website may not be the most recent available

 The Arawaks arrived in the Guianas before 3000 BC, followed by Caribs and inland tribes.
 Columbus sighted the region in 1498 and by the 17th century Suriname was part of a group of Dutch plantation colonies.
 Disputes between the Dutch and English led, in 1667, to a settlement in which the Dutch kept Suriname in return for New Amsterdam (now New York).

-Plantations relied on African slaves with slaves who escaped interbreeding with inland tribes to form the Maroons who were eventually given trade rights.
+Plantations relied on African slaves.
+Some slaves escaped and interbred with inland tribes to form the Maroons who were eventually given trade rights.
 Slavery was abolished in 1863, slowly replaced by contract labourers from the Far East, especially from India and China.

-During World War 2 the USA protected the bauxite mines and after the war, in 1954, Suriname became a country of the Kingdom of the Netherlands until, in 1975, independence was granted.
-A large part of the population then emigrated and the economy was left with a corrupt political system dependent on Dutch aid.
+During World War 2 the USA protected the bauxite mines and after the war, in 1954, Suriname became a country of the Kingdom of the Netherlands. iI 1975 independence was granted and a large part of the population emigrated.
+The economy was left with a corrupt political system dependent on Dutch aid.

 A series of military coups and counter-coups began in the 1980s and the political situation remains fluid.
-The economy is dominated by bauxite and agriculture.
+The economy is dominated by bauxite and agriculture but oil will become a significant source of revenue towards the end of the 2020s.

 Suriname is underlain by the Guiana Shield; a Precambrian block that forms the major part of the northern highlands and coast.
 Most of the offshore is a continuation of this block, known as the Demerara Rise.
 There is limited sedimentary cover onshore with sediments only thickening offshore